cagataysen/TicTacToe-Game/README.md

 Board places defined as numbers which are 1 to 9 because we have 9 places to put our X or O s.

-We can organize the code by this sequence :
+We can organize the functions by this sequence :

 #board